How I Got a Job in Web Development

 I continued to get a client here and there after my ankle had fully healed and I started work again part time at Starbucks, and a little for my neighbor.
 It wasn’t enough to pay the bills though, and at this point I was dedicated to becoming a professional web developer.
 I looked around for some dev roles in my area and came up short.
 Most required a level of proficiency that I wasn’t totally confident I had.

 I mentioned to the same friend who introduced me to the Rails tutorial that I wanted to somehow expedite my learning to get to a professional skill level.
 He told me about these code schools that had been popping up around the country taking after the tech company incubator model and their apparent success.
 He had been working at a venture impact fund, and was tasked to get information about these schools for possible investments.
-He emailed me a spreadsheet with some basic info about each code school he looked into (which was immensely helpful - something similar with can now be found here) and I did my own research on which would be the best for me.
+He emailed me a spreadsheet with some basic info about each code school he looked into (which was immensely helpful - something similar can now be found here) and I did my own research on which would be the best for me.

 That October, after much deliberation I decided to apply to Code Fellows in Seattle.
 I chose this particular code school mainly because they guaranteed a job in software development within 9 months or I paid nothing.
 Another reason was its relatively low price compared to some of the others like Hack Reactor, which at the time I was applying was more expensive than grad school plus the cost and hassle of moving to San Fransisco.
 Also, I had never been to Seattle and was in great need of an adventure to a place I had heard only good things about.